oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 *   User Portal

 Quota - Same as regular disk, shared raw disk will need to be attached to quota, he will consume from.
 Attach and detach should not affect the quota consumption.
 Floating disk - Shared raw disk will be considered to be floating when the shared disk will not be attach to any VM.
 Disk permissions - Manage permissions for creating/removing/configuring shared disk.
+History Data Warehouse

 ### Documentation / External references